potpiejimmy/dncash-io/README.md

 ### Redis (optional)

 Redis is used to support trigger and websocket notifications in a load-balancing environment with multiple server instances.
 It is also used to support atomic single executions of scheduled jobs in the cluster.
 In a single instance or development environment, installation of Redis is optional.
-Set the environment variable USE_REDIS=true if you want to enable cluster support.
-Optionally set the variable REDIS_URL=redis://host:port if Redis is not running locally.
+Set the environment variable USE\_REDIS=true if you want to enable cluster support.
+Optionally set the variable REDIS\_URL=redis://host:port if Redis is not running locally.

 ### MQTT (optional)

-In scenarios where the cash device is triggered by the token device (scanning / receiving of trigger codes), dncash.io can optionally publish a message to a given MQTT queue endpoint (instead of only responding to a waiting API request on the trigger endpoint).
-Set the environment variable USE_MQTT=true if you want to enable MQTT.
-Also set MQTT_URL to a valid broker endpoint address (defaults to mqtt://localhost:1883, the endpoint is checked on startup).
+In scenarios where the cash device is triggered by the token device (scanning / receiving of trigger codes by the token device), dncash.io can optionally publish a message to a given MQTT queue endpoint instead of only responding to a waiting GET request on the trigger endpoint /dnapi/cash/v1/trigger/{triggercode}.
+Set the environment variable USE\_MQTT=true if you want to enable MQTT.
+Also set MQTT\_URL to a valid broker endpoint address (defaults to mqtt://localhost:1883, the endpoint is checked on startup). dncash.io will then publish the token to the topic named 'dncash-io/trigger/{triggercode}'.

 ### Install / Build